UVA shooting: 3 killed, 2 wounded and community told to shelter in place with suspect still at large

 The suspect, identified as university student Christopher Darnell Jones Jr. by UVA President Jim Ryan and the UVA police force, remained at large, and there was a "complete search" of the campus underway.
 Police released the photo of Jones below, from the university's athletics website, where he was listed as a member of the UVA football team in 2018, when he was a freshman.

-The warning for students and staff to shelter in place came late Sunday night following after a report of shots being fired on the campus.
+The warning for students and staff to shelter in place came late Sunday night after a report that shots had been fired on the campus.
 The university's emergency management issued an alert on Twitter at 10:42 p.m. of an "active attacker firearm."

 "There has been a shooting on Culbreth Road and the suspect is at large and considered armed and dangerous," Ryan said in a tweet, asking the university community to "please shelter in place."